Welcome to Corncroft Guest House

 took us to his local and had a beer with us.
 Spotlessly clean, a little more up market

 than your average guest house.
-Thanks Richard, we had a great stay”
+We had a great stay”

 Witney was first recorded in AD 969, though there is evidence of both Iron Age and Roman settlements in the area.
 By the end of the Middle Ages